Judy Blame: Death and tributes

-Judy Blame died on 19 February 2018, aged 58, six days after his 58th birthday.
+Judy Blame died on 19 February 2018, aged 58, one week after his 58th birthday.
 Dylan Jones, editor-in-chief of GQ, wrote: “He was an artist, a genuine one, someone who could cherry pick cultural detritus and then mix it all together to create something new, something lasting.”
 Caroline Rush, Chief Executive British Fashion Council, said of Blame: “The fashion world has lost a creative genius and many in the industry have lost a dear friend.
 His contribution to fashion, art and design saw him collaborate with music legends and fashion’s brightest stars.
-He was a true innovator and incredible part of London’s creative community.”
+He was a true innovator and an incredible part of London’s creative community.”
 Nick Knight, photographer and director of SHOWstudio, said of Blame: “Always totally unique, always a champion of the underdog, always fiercely anti-fascist and anti-establishment, always inspiring, always so immensely talented and always one hundred % brilliant.”

 Blame's obituary in The Times explains his preoccupation with objets trouvés fashioned into fantastical necklaces, outré earrings, outrageous brooches and other items of bricolage.
 “I didn’t have any fear about using something that wasn’t classic jewellery material,” he said.
 “Because I had no training, I didn’t have any parameters.
 When we haven’t got the money, we have to use our imagination.”
 Certainly bling was never this thing.
 “I don’t think that a diamond is better than a safety pin; to me it’s just a thing or a shape.
 I see beauty in everything,” he said.
 It was a punk aesthetic that meant buttons, bits of string, tin foil, champagne corks, etc. were featured in his creations.

 The editor-in-chief of British Vogue magazine Edward Enninful wrote: “Judy never fell out of touch with what was going on in the world: whether he was working for i-D in the Eighties, creating pieces for the first Dover Street Market or collaborating with Louis Vuitton and Moschino over the past few years, he has always been at the forefront of the creativity zeitgeist, and he’s never lost sight of the next generation.”

+In 2024, Boy George composed a song in tribute and performed it live at every show of his USA tour that year.
+The song, still unreleased but already recorded as a dance track and a country version is called "Mrs. Blame".